Metal Selection Guide: Strip Versus Flat Wire

 The Basics of Rolling Flat Wire Strip

-Flat wire is made by feeding rod of the appropriate diameter through a rolling mill, where it is flattened to the desired thickness.
+Flat wire is made by feeding rod of the appropriate starting diameter through a rolling mill, where it is flattened to the desired thickness.
 A set of opposing rolls in the other direction achieves the correct width and forms the edge, whether round square, or some special shape.
 Excellent control of width and edge condition are two of the advantages of producing narrow width strip in a wire mill.

 Flattened wire is just as easy to form or blank as strip of the same grade, but just like strip, there is a width-to-thickness ratio to consider.
 Most flat wire applications call for a material that is relatively thick compared to its width.
-Blanking is usually more difficult in flat wire than strip for that reason alone, but as you can see from the photograph at the beginning of the article, it is being done and with large blanks close to the edge.

 Guide to Selection: Strip Versus Flat Wire